“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀ Mark Twain on Masturbation A curious but forgettable read, not really a book, more of an essay, a speech given as a joke to goad a literary foe and shock a Victorian-era audience.
 Not up to Twain's usual standard.

-☀☀☀☀☀ Words of Mercury: Tales From A Lifetime of Travel -- Patrick Leigh Fermor A marvelous autobiographical account of the gifted English Adventurer's travels.
+☀☀☀☀☀ Words of Mercury: Tales From A Lifetime of Travel -- Patrick Leigh Fermor A marvelous autobiographical account of the gifted English adventurer's travels.
 I picked it up to read of his role in capturing a German general during the occupation of Crete while an intelligence officer for the British forces in World War II.
-I was living on Crete at the time, and discovered this brilliant, fascinating, almost excessively erudite writer and traveler.
+I was living on Crete at the time I discovered this brilliant, fascinating, almost excessively erudite writer and traveler.
 As a bonus to these remarkable tales, I was pleasantly surprised to see that Rolf Potts, one of America's finest contemporary travel writers, wrote the splendid introduction to this book.

 ☀☀☀☀ The Cretan Runner -- George Psychodakis (introduction and translation by Patrick Leigh Fermor) During the German occupation of Crete in WWII, George Psychodakis, a local shepherd, became a war-time runner, heroically living in caves and moving furtively at night over the rugged, cold, snow-covered mountains of Crete, literally running, delivering messages and intelligence to the British forces who were helping the Greeks defend their island.
-Psycholdakis was constantly at risk of certain death if detected by the Germans yet wrote a voluminous diary with humor and insight.
+Psychodakis was constantly at risk of certain death if detected by the Germans yet wrote a voluminous diary with humor and insight.
 Later his words were translated and edited by the esteemed English author, Patrick Leigh Fermor, for this book.

 ☀☀☀☀ Ten Years A Nomad -- Matthew Kepnes The celebrated American travel blogger known as Nomadic Matt describes his highs and lows on a personal journey from disenchantment at the prospect of a life in the corporate world to spending 10 years on the road toward becoming one of the world's most popular travel bloggers.